 - You must sign up for the Minnesota RollerGirls recruits message board and register for each clinic in advance.
 Contact email@example.com to get signed up.

 - Need to have personal insurance and bring a copy of your insurance card for our files (first clinic only).

 - Must be eligible to try out (will be 21 by tryouts) and bring a copy of your ID for our files (first clinic only).

 - Must sign waivers/paperwork available here.

-- You must be a female to be a rollergirl, but all are welcome at the clinics because those interested in reffing also go through tryouts.
+- You must identify as female to be a rollergirl, but all are welcome at the clinics because those interested in reffing also go through tryouts.

 - Must have quad skates and all safety gear (helmet, knee pads, elbow pads, wrist guards, mouth guard), no exceptions.